List of Guilty Gear characters: Gabriel

-Potemkin's mentor and the current president of the Independent Airborne State of Zepp.
-Came to power leading the slave uprising in which he freed Potemkin.
+Gabriel is Potemkin's mentor and the current president of the Independent Airborne State of Zepp, who came to power leading the slave uprising in which he freed Potemkin.
 Though seldom seen in battle, when he does fight, his displayed feats indicate he's one of the most formidable characters in the series.
-Has a friendly rivalry with Slayer due to his aforementioned powers, being one of few people able to pose a challenge to Slayer.
+He has a friendly rivalry with Slayer due to his aforementioned powers, being one of few people able to pose a challenge to Slayer.
 He is also a friend of the current U.S. president Vernon.

 Inus

 A dark king of the underworld, Inus is the fifth boss of Guilty Gear Judgment.
 Split into skeletal sections (two of them resembling skulls), he devours Raymond just before attacking the player character.
 After whatever character the player is controlling defeats Inus, he is subsequently killed, allowing Raymond to absorb his power to become Judgment.
 However, since Inus wished to remain dead, Judgment was consumed after he was defeated.